 Break the Cycle

-of formerly incarcerated people in Connecticut return to prison within two years of their release.
+of formerly incarcerated people in Connecticut return to prison on a new conviction within two years of their release.

 At EMERGE, crewmember and alum see significantly lower rates of re-incarceration in their first two years after enrollment than peers in the state.